-This is my personal 9/11 story.
-It involves my very best friend, the same Mike from my first post in this blog My Story… Last year our personal story was told by Mike Rowe on his “The Way I Heard It” podcast, the episode called “You Don’t Know Mike”.
-It went viral and was seen … Continue reading My Personal 9/11 Story
+Every year I share the personal 9/11 story of my lifelong best friend and I. It’s an amazing story of friendship, beer and baseball.
+In 2016 our story was told by Mike Rowe on his “The Way I Heard It” podcast.
+The episode was called “You Don’t Know Mike”.
+It went viral and was seen and heard by … Continue reading My 9/11 Story